Elevate. Evolve. Empower.

 The pop-up featured 15 emerging designers, with key standouts including:

-• Fine Chaos (Norway): A boundary-pushing genderless label that garnered attention from stylists representing international celebrities.
+• ByTiMo (Norway): A boundary-pushing genderless label that garnered attention from stylists representing international celebrities.

 • Diotima (Jamaica/NY): Blending Caribbean craftsmanship with modern tailoring, Diotima captured buyer interest from multiple luxury retailers.